Tigray Rebels Agree cessation Of Hostilities - UrduPoint

 - Famine-like conditions - Aid workers and rights groups have long sounded the alarm about the conditions in Tigray, with the UN humanitarian agency OCHA on Friday warning that food supplies were running perilously low.

-Sarah Jackson, Amnesty International's deputy director for East Africa, said the truce was "a positive step" and asked both sides "to seize this opportunity to avoid worsening the humanitarian catastrophe that is unfolding in Tigray."
+Sarah Jackson, Amnesty International's deputy director for East Africa, asked both sides "to seize this opportunity to avoid worsening the humanitarian catastrophe that is unfolding in Tigray."
 "All parties to the conflict must immediately allow humanitarian aid workers uninterrupted access to all conflict-affected areas of northern Ethiopia, including Afar and Amhara," she said.

 The government had declared a "unilateral ceasefire" in Tigray in June last year, after the TPLF mounted a shock comeback and retook the region from Federal forces before expanding into Amhara and Afar.